Eli (2015 film)

 Eli is a 2015 Indian Tamil-language spy comedy written and directed by Yuvaraj Dhayalan.
 The film stars Vadivelu and Sadha.
 Vidyasagar composed the film's music.
 Eli, set in the 1960s, focuses on a small-time thief who is recruited by the police to infiltrate a gang in an effort to thwart an illegal cigarette smuggling scheme.
-The film was released on 19 June 2015 to mostly mixed reviews.
+The film was released on 19 June 2015.

 Plot

 In 1960s, Chennai (Madras then), a police officer and a social worker give speech about ban of cigarettes in All India Radio.
 Then three men gets out from a car.
-They were thieves and led by Elisamy alias Eli, a petty thief (who once aspired to become a police officer), who pretends to be a captured-thief who has sold all his robbery items to a jewellery shop owner.
+They were thieves and led by Elisamy alias Eli, a petty thief (who once aspired to become a police officer) who pretends to be a captured-thief who has sold all his robbery items to a jewellery shop owner.
 The jewellery shop owner had no contact with him and his henchmen dressed as police take all the items pointed out and pretend to arrest Eli and loot the shop.
 He uses his tricks and loots many other places.
 One day he enters the house of retired police officer Rangarajan who had rejected him at the police selection.
 He loots everything except his photograph, in revenge.
-When the currentIG Mohanraj arrives to meet Rangarajan, Eli pretends as though Rangarajan had vacated his house and he is performing rituals and not to disturb him.
+When the current IG Mohanraj arrives to meet Rangarajan, Eli pretends as though Rangarajan had vacated his house and he is performing rituals and not to disturb him.
 When the police officer meets Rangarajan on the way he is shocked to find that he had been tricked and Eli had looted the house.

 Later when the police officer tells Rangarajan to send a police spy to catch the illegal cigarette cartel leader Nagarajan, Rangarajan recommends Eli to capture him.
 Eli pretends to be one of Nagarajan's henchmen and with the help of Julie captures Nagarajan red handed and hands him over to the police and also the policeman who had been helping Nagarajan.